 - not allowing their partner to work, go to school or attend other activities that would provide income

-- depriving their partner of money to pay for basic expenses, such as for personal use
+- depriving their partner of money to pay for basic expenses

 - trying to get their partner fired from work by calling repeatedly, showing up or causing a disturbance

 - taking away their partner’s passport, social security card, driver’s license or other means of independence or identification